A Background on the Constitutionality of Government Displays of the Ten Commandments

 In the past three years the state and federal courts have witnessed a flurry of cases concerning religious displays on state or public property.
 Central to these cases has been the question of whether publicly displaying the Ten Commandments violates the First Amendment of the US Constitution.
 This Amendment and its Establishment Clause guards against the establishment of a state religion or against impeding the right of an individual to practice in the religious manner of their choice.
 In 2005, two defining cases (McCreary County v.
 ACLU of Kentucky and Van Orden v.
 Perry) on this issue were heard before the US Supreme Court, with final decisions handed down on June 27, 2005.

-The court split in its decision (available at this link under the case name), ruling in McCreary County v.
+The court split in its decision, ruling in McCreary County v.
 ACLU of Kentucky that the Ten Commandments (or any other religious display) could not be displayed on public grounds if the intent behind such a display represented an attempt by the state to show preference to or provide religious instruction about any specific faith.
 It particularly noted in McCreary County v.
 ACLU of Kentucky that the history of the case demonstrated efforts by the state to show preference to the Ten Commandments as Kentucky’s “precedent legal code.”
 It also held that subsequent changes to the display failed to meet a secular test on “an examination of this litigation’s history,” and that “displaying the Commandments bespeaks a religious object unless they are integrated with a secular message.”

 The court ruled in favor of the state in Van Orden v.
 Perry.
 In this case, the Fraternal Order of Eagles (FOE) had gifted a “6-foot-high monolith inscribed with the Ten Commandments” to the state of Texas in 1961.
 The monolith was associated with an acclaimed national campaign by the FOE aimed at reducing juvenile delinquency through publicization of the Ten Commandments and its admonitions against theft, murder, and the like.
 “Based on the recommendation of the state organization that maintains the capitol grounds,” the monolith had been placed on the grounds of the state capitol, among 21 historical markers and 17 monuments.